A Critical Look At Tokenwise Reward-Guided Text Generation: Training Details

 \textbf{Software and hardware}\quad All experiments are run on a server with NVIDIA RTX6000 GPUs (24GB VRAM) and NVIDIA A40 GPUs(40GB VRAM).
 We use CUDA Toolkit version 11.7 and PyTorch 2.2.2 framework.

 \textbf{Training Partial Reward Models Based on DeBerta-v3-Large} \quad We train two partial reward models on the partial sequences retrieved from the HH-RLHF and TL;DR dataset respectively, utilize the TRL library to accelerate the training process.
-The training parameters are reported in Table~\ref{partial reward training hyperparameters}.
+We report the training parameters on~\cref{partial reward training hyperparameters} and \ref{Ultra Feedback training hyperparameters}.

 \textbf{Training DPO Models} We train two DPO models on the original preference dataset, one is trained based on GPT2-Large \footnote{\href{https://huggingface.co/vistagi/gpt2-large-tldr-sum}{vistagi/gpt2-large-tldr-sum}} on the TL;DR dataset, and the other is trained based on Llama-2-7b \footnote{\href{https://huggingface.co/argsearch/llama-7b-sft-float32}{argsearch/llama-7b-sft-float32}} on the HH-RLHF dataset.
 We also adopt the TRL library to train the DPO models.
-The training parameters are reported in Table \ref{DPO training hyperparameters}.
+The training parameters are reported on \cref{DPO training hyperparameters}.